Civil Law for the victims of death and injury

 What should I do if I am not satisfied with my solicitor?

 If, at any stage, you are unhappy with the service you are getting from your solicitor you can ask to speak to the partner in the practice responsible for helping clients who have complaints.

 If you remain unhappy it may be possible to change solicitor.
-The organisations listed below will be able to give you advice about alternatives.

 Who pays the solicitor?

 A specialist solicitor will only pursue a claim that he/she thinks will be successful.
 If you are awarded money, the other side will usually also have to pay most, if not all, your legal fees.